How to claim universal credit

-If you don’t have any ID, you might be able to prove who you are by answering security questions over the phone or getting someone else to confirm your identity.
+If you do not have any ID, you could show who you are by answering security questions over the phone.
+You could also get someone else to confirm your identity.

-To book your appointment, check your 'to-do' list.
-There will be a section that says prepare for your appointment.
+Check your 'to do' list.
+There is a section that says prepare for your appointment.

-This lets you choose which documents you'll bring to the appointment.
+This lets you choose which documents to bring.
 For example:

 recent payslips or your P45